Chapter 3

-What started as a simmering debate over who would be my protector had now turned into a full-blown verbal battlefield.
+What started as a simmering debate over who would protect me had now turned into a full-blown verbal battlefield.

 "I am the swiftest among us," hissed a sleek, jet-black serpent coiled around one of the marble columns.
 "If danger arises, I can strike before the enemy even sees their death coming."